Managing working from home

 Employers must tell employees about any monitoring arrangements and the reason for it, except in extremely limited circumstances, for example, because they suspect criminal activity.

-Find out more about monitoring at work from the Information Commissioner’s Office (ICO).
+Find out more about data protection and working from home from the Information Commissioner’s Office (ICO).

 Remote bullying and harassment